-These future Rhode Island educators believe it is important to understand the language and culture of their students.
+These future Rhode Island educators recognize how important it is to understand the language and culture of their students.

 This summer two grad students are packing their bags to move to a foreign country to study languages, thanks to generous scholarships.